arnettpa/Plugin-ViteTemplate/README.md

 # Plugin-WebpackTemplate

-Template repository for server plugins using TypeScript and Webpack.
+Template repository for server plugins using TypeScript and Vite.

 ## How to use